python/mypy/mypyc/doc/dev-intro.md

 This section gives an overview of where to look for and what to do to implement specific kinds of mypyc features.

-### New Python Syntax

-Support for syntactic sugar that doesn't need additional IR operations typically only requires changes to `mypyc.irbuild`.

-Some new syntax also needs new IR primitives to be added to `mypyc.primitives`.
-See `mypyc.primitives.registry` for documentation about how to do this.

 ### Testing

 Our bread-and-butter testing strategy is compiling code with mypyc and